PWR 2HKA: In the Moment: The Rhetoric of Time

 Photo credit: Jon Tyson

 Time flies.
 Time is money.
-Time is of the essence.
+Time heals all wounds.

 Time, and our conception of it, shapes our lives.
 Industrial capitalism ushered in an era of speed.
-New technologies promise greater productivity but have also disrupted our ability to concentrate.
-We scroll for hours.
-We get bored easily.
-Time is about work and leisure, and the contested border between the two.
+New technologies promise greater productivity and time-savings.
+Technologies like the internet also bring distractions.
+Time is about work and leisure, and how we find meaning and purpose in life.
+As college students, you might obsess over time management hacks, scheduling your classes for the quarter, or making the most of your four years at Stanford.

-In this course, you will develop your written and oral communication skills by undertaking a quarter-long research project on the topic of your choice.
-You will conduct original research by selecting a particular person, group, or subculture, whose rhetoric or perspective interests you.
+In this course, you will develop your writing and oral communication skills by undertaking a quarter-long research project on a topic of your choice.
+You will conduct original research by selecting a particular person, group, or subculture whose rhetoric or perspective interests you.
 Your task is to investigate this social world and analyze rhetoric that has been overlooked by other scholars.
-In other words, you will bring us into a moment—shedding light on their ideologies, worldview, and rhetorical practices.
+In other words, you will bring us “into a moment”—shedding light on their ideologies, worldview, and rhetorical practices.

-The concept of time is our course theme.
-It might also provide inspiration for your research project.
+Our course theme is the concept of time.
+It might provide inspiration for your research topic.
 But the research project is open-ended; it is your opportunity to explore what interests you.

 Examples of Research Projects